 Key Stage 4

 At Key Stage 4, there is a greater degree of flexibility in the programmes pupils may follow.
-In addition to a compulsory core of English, Mathematics, Religious Education, Science and Games, there are three option blocks from which pupils can choose subjects which match their interests and ability.
+Pupils begin their option choices at the start of Year 9.
+Following a three year Key Stage 4 Programme, enables pupils to study a broad range of subjects to GCSE.
+In addition to a compulsory core of English, Mathematics, Religious Education, Science and Games, there are option blocks from which pupils can choose subjects which match their interests and ability.
+The number of options a pupil studies depends on the pathway they follow through Key Stage 4.

-The subjects available include Art, Business Studies, Child Development, Computing, Dance, Drama, French, German, Italian, Spanish, Food Technology, Geography, Graphics, History, Music, PE, Product Design and Textiles.
-Vocational courses include BTEC Sport and National Certificate in IT.
+The subjects available include: Art, Business Studies, Computing, Dance, Drama, French, Italian, Spanish, Design Technology, Food and Nutrition, Geography, Graphics, History, Media Studies, Music, PE, and Textiles.
+Vocational courses include Cambridge National Courses in courses in Child Development, iMedia and Sport.

 The content of the curriculum is subject to regular review and may be changed at the direction of the Governing Body.